Ronashi/alx-low_level_programming/0x1C-makefiles/README.md

-working on the makefile directory
+Make file on the roll